 In The Philippines, Nelia Sancho, Lola Julia Porras, and Lola Fedencia David

-In the USA, Congressman Mike Honda, Livia Straus, Barbara Corti, Marc Payot, Hali Lee, Angie Wang, Aiyoung Choi, Emily Colasacco, Wendy Feuer, Agnes Hsu, Bomsinae Kim, Dr. Charles K. Armstrong, Margaret Cogswell, Erin Donnelly, Felicity Hogan, Teri Chan, Paul Clay, Soon Hee Lee, Chang Soo Lee, Dai-Sil Kim, Ok Cha Soh, Ph.
-D., Aiko Miyatake, Agnes Bing Magtoto, Vera Chen, Jokotri Taro, Amy Goldrich, Rima Yamazaki, Grace Qh Zhao, Phillia Kim Downs, Michele Messina, Katrina Ellis, Helen Chung, and many others who have supported this project.
+In the USA, Congressman Mike Honda, Livia Straus, Barbara Corti, Marc Payot, Hali Lee, Angie Wang, Aiyoung Choi, Emily Colasacco, Wendy Feuer, Agnes Hsu, Bomsinae Kim, Dr. Charles K. Armstrong, Margaret Cogswell, Erin Donnelly, Felicity Hogan, Teri Chan, Paul Clay, Soon Hee Lee, Chang Soo Lee, Dai-Sil Kim, Dr. Ok Cha Soh, Aiko Miyatake, Agnes Bing Magtoto, Vera Chen, Jokotri Taro, Amy Goldrich, Rima Yamazaki, Grace Qh Zhao, Phillia Kim Downs, Michele Messina, Helen Chung, and many others who have supported this project.